We believe that when WE the People have the power,

-Humanity First for Illinois PAC recognizes and affirms the fundamental human rights of all team members.
+Humanity First for Illinois recognizes and affirms the fundamental human rights of all team members.

 PCAP enables us to uphold Equity in the workplace and protect our most valuable asset – our team members.

-to provide a clear, transparent, and protected process for Team Members to raise concerns about actions taken or policies enacted by Humanity First for Illinois PAC, its Team Members, or external parties; and
+to provide a clear, transparent, and protected process for Team Members to raise concerns about actions taken or policies enacted by Humanity First for Illinois, its Team Members, or external parties; and

 to request reasonable accommodations to be able to continue to work as a Humanity First Team Member without significant work disruption.